On random topological Markov chains with big images and preimages: Random eigenvalues and conformal measures

 for all $\om \in \Om_{\hbox{ bi}}$.
 Hence, for a.e. $\om \in \Om$ and $n$ with $\te^{n}\om \in \Om_{\hbox{ bi}}$,

 which is a natural analogue of the Gibbs property for random topological Markov chains. \end{remark}

 We proceed with applications of the above theorem to systems with the b.i.p.-property.
 In this case, by Theorem \ref{theo:ergodic}, the system is of divergence type and the above theorem is applicable.
-The representation of $\la$ as a quotient then gives rise to a an estimate for the asymptotic behavior of the Gurevi\v{c} partition functions. \begin{corollary} If $(X,T,\phi)$ has the b.i.p.-property and (H$^\ast$) and (S1-2) hold, then there exist positive measurable functions $K, K^\ast:\Om_a \to \bbR$, $\cN:\Om_a \to \bbN$ such that, for all $\om \in \Om_a$ and $n\geq \cN(\om)$ with $\om\in \Om_a\cap\te^{n}\Om_a$,